fun things to do with kids in montreal

 Jonathan London, Gilles Pelletier

-In March, everyone goes to Tante Loulou’s sugar shack outside Montreal for a sugaring-off party.
-The kids play in the snow, sap is boiled down to make syrup (la tire), the family enjoys a big feast, and for dessert there's maple snowsicles.
-Glowing illustrations capture the warmth and sweetness of this tradition.
+In March, everyone goes to Tante Loulou’s for a sugaring-off party in the maple woods.
+The kids play in the forest, sap is boiled down to make syrup (la tire), the family enjoys a big feast, and for dessert there's maple snowsicles.
+Glowing illustrations capture the warmth and sweetness of this Quebec tradition.
 (Picture book)